 As a singer songwriter, Curtis has toured the US countless times and developed a global fan base.
 Curtis' self-titled first album was produced by Marshall Altman.
 He released his second album "The Fight", which was produced by Steven Solomon (James Arthur “Say You Won’t Let Go”) and busbee (Pink, Marren Morris, Florida Georgia Line, Jon Bellion) and featured songs co-written by busbee , Nathan Chapman, Marshall Altman, Vic Fuentes, Steven Solomon, Kevin Griffin, and Ryan Tedder.

-Curtis Peoples has also found success as an artist and songwriter for other artists.
+Curtis Peoples has also found success as a songwriter for other artists.
 Recently signing with BMG Music, he co-wrote the Platinum Certified single “King For A Day” for Fearless Records act Pierce The Veil, as well as their #1 Alternative Rock radio hit "Emergency Contact", previous radio hit "Circles" and a number of tracks on their previous albums.
 He also co-wrote 8 tracks on the new album "Jaws Of Life" including singles "Pass The Nirvana" and previously mentioned "Emergency Contact".

 Curtis is a member of the indie pop band Kids In America.
 The band's hit single "Summer of Love" was featured on Esquire, Billboard, Sirius XM, and radio.
 Curtis also has written songs for and co-produced alt rock side projects Pep Squad and Rvrside.
 His music has been featured on CBS, Netflix, NBC, The CW, UFC, ABC, Hulu, etc.